Culture of Lithuania: Language

 Lithuanian is the official language of Lithuania.
 Lithuanian, an Indo-European language, closely resembles ancient Sanskrit, and is written using the Latin alphabet.
 It is considered by scholars that the Lithuanian language retained, with the fewest changes, most of the elements of Proto-Indo-European language.
 Various dialects of Lithuanian exist, such as High Lithuanian (Aukštaitian) and Low Lithuanian (Samogitian).

 During the Lithuanian press ban (1864–1904), Lithuanian was censored by the Russians, and could only be written with the Cyrillic alphabet.
 Literature in the Lithuanian alphabet was burned and forbidden from publication.
 Schools, churches, courts, and newspapers faced heavy penalties if Latin text were to be displayed during these years, with violators even exiled to Siberia.

 Religion

 Since the Christianization of parts of Lithuania proper in 1387 and of Samogitia in 1413, the majority of Lithuanians have been members of the Roman Catholic Church.
 According to the 2001 census, 79% of Lithuanians are Roman Catholic.
 Approximately 4.9% of the population are Eastern Orthodox, mainly the Russian minority.
 Under Article 26 of the Constitution of Lithuania, persons can freely practice a religion of their choosing.

 Catholicism played a significant role in Lithuanian anti-communist resistance under the Soviet Union.
-Several Catholic priests were leaders of the anti-communist movements, and thousands of Latin rite crosses were placed on the Hill of Crosses near Šiauliai, despite its being bulldozed in 1961.
+Several Catholic priests were leaders of the anti-communist movements, and thousands of Latin crosses were placed on the Hill of Crosses near Šiauliai, despite it being bulldozed in 1961.